 Just Like the Rest of Us

 She loved to go to the supermarket and peer into the baskets of startled strangers, whom she would then interview about their cooking skills.
-Indeed, she made it her life’s work to champion home cooking and preserve the family supper table writes Kim Severson (Marion Cunningham, Home Cooking Advocate, Dies at 90, The New York Times, July 11, 2012).
+Indeed, she made it her life’s work to champion home cooking and preserve the family supper table, according to Kim Severson (Marion Cunningham, Home Cooking Advocate, Dies at 90, The New York Times, July 11, 2012).